xAbdulrhman/xAbdulrhman/README.md

 - 👨‍💻 All of my projects are available at **my github and soon at my website**

-- 💬 Ask me about **Web development, Java, SQL, Network and..
+- 💬 Ask me about **Web development, Java, UI/UX, Network and..
 Life?**

 - 📫 How to reach me **abdulrhmanbawzir@gmail.com**